The-RoboTUM/IsaacNext/README.md

 This smaller number is convenient for testing and visualization, allowing you to observe the performance of multiple robots at once.

 More to come ...

+---

+📫 Maintained by **RoboTUM Humanoid Project Team**
+If you have any questions, feel free to open an [issue](https://github.com/The-RoboTUM/IsaacNext/issues) or contact the maintainers on our Slack channel.